Mjz86/c_colon/mcc.md

 like cargo , c colon has a package management system integrated in the tool chain ,

-unlike hedaer files and CPP files, c colon aims to be more modular , each file being a module, like c++ modules,  while allowing for static and dynamic linking of libraries like in c++,
+unlike header files and CPP files, c colon aims to be more modular , each file being a module, like c++ modules,  while allowing for static and dynamic linking of libraries like in c++,

 each module has hashes of its dependent modules, to help cashing and compile times ,

-because the ast can be converted to IR via JIT , the compiler can  use many cashing schemes for templated entities and namespaces
+because the AST can be converted to IR via JIT , the compiler can  use many cashing schemes for templated entities and namespaces

 , each component and modules in the package management system have precompiled some IR and AST steps , that make it easier for compilers to use them if more download speeds result in faster compilations , if not the compiler can do it by hand without IRs.